Back

 2. Test in parallel with development;

-3. At the end of every sprint we devote 2 days to bug fixing;
+3. At the end of every sprint, we devote two days to bug fixing;

-This way every sprint was ready for demonstration to the client straight after its realization, we didn’t have to spend eternity fixing bugs at the end of the project.
-Thanks to this we managed to finish in 3 months.
+This way, every sprint was ready for demonstration to the client straight after its realization, and we didn’t have to spend eternity fixing bugs at the end of the project.
+Thanks to this, we managed to finish in three months.

 The development was organized this way:

-2. All the features associated with trainings, calendar;
+2. All the features associated with training, calendar;

-4. Connection between client and coach=connection between the web service and the mobile app;
+4. The connection between client and coach = connection between the web service and the mobile app;

 5. Videos.

 We decided to choose typescript as a programming language.
 Typescript is strongly typed, that’s why developers have less freedom of action, which leads to fewer bugs.
-The mobile app was built on React Native, web — on React, backend was written on Node.js usingnest.js framework — it is convenient to write isolated modules and then use it in other client’s projects if necessary.
+The mobile app was built on React Native, the web — on React, and the backend was written on Node.js using the nest.js framework — it is convenient to write isolated modules and then use it in other client’s projects if necessary.
 That’s our standard tech stack.

 A little help from external services